mithril-security/blindai/docs/index.md

 - upload an AI model that was previously converted to ONNX
 - query the model securely

-BlindAI is configured by default to connect to our [managed Cloud backend](docs/mithril-cloud.md) to make it easy for users to upload and query models inside our secure enclaves.
-Even though we managed users AI models, thanks to the protection provided by the use of secure enclaves, data and models sent to our Cloud remain private.

-You can also deploy BlindAI on [your own infra](docs/deploy-on-premise.md).
+You can deploy BlindAI on [your own infra](docs/deploy-on-premise.md).

 ### Installing BlindAI